hoelzro/obvious/keymap_switch/readme.md

 Keymap Widget
 =============

 This widget shows the current keyboard layout.
-(TODO: implement layout switch menu.)

 To add this widget to your configuration, insert